Get insider access

 4. Best Lower Mid-Range Wired Headphones

-The Beyerdynamic DT 770 PRO are the best mid-range wired headphones we've tested.
-Unlike the previous picks, they have a closed-back design and are among the best headphones of this type we've tested.
+The Beyerdynamic DT 770 PRO are the best wired over-ear headphones in the lower mid-range that we've tested.
+Unlike the previous picks, they have a closed-back design and are among the best closed-back headphones we've tested.
 These headphones usually have a cheaper price point than their open-back counterparts and are worth considering if you want a pair of headphones that can block out some background noise and leak less audio.

 See our review